-CPM bidding doesn’t charge you for clicks, but it will charge you for impressions of your ads even if they’re shown below the fold (where a user never sees them).
+CPM bidding doesn’t charge you for clicks.
+But it will charge you for impressions of your ads, even if they’re shown below the fold where a user won’t see them.

 Here’s what that bidding strategy option looks like within a Display network only campaign:

-Your flexible bid strategies are located within your AdWords shared library.
+Your flexible bid strategies are located within your Google Ads shared library.

 Once you get there, you’ll find the option to choose from six different flexible bid strategies.
-Here’s a look at each one:
+Keep scrolling for a brief explanation of each one:

-Target search page location: If you found that your ads perform really well above organic search results or maybe on the sidebar, then this bid strategy will be fun for you to test out.
+Are your ads performing really well in a specific page location, like above the organic search results or on the sidebar?
+Then this bid strategy will be fun for you to test out.

 Here’s a look at the options you can set:

-Target CPA: With target CPA bidding you can include as many or as few campaigns as you want to share the same CPA goals.
-Similar to what regular AdWords shared budgets do.
+With Target CPA bidding you can include as many or as few campaigns as you want to share your CPA goals.
+This is similar to what regular Google Ads shared budgets do.

-By entering your competitor’s domain, you can tell Google how often you want to bid to outrank them, this is called the “Target outranking share”.
+By entering your competitor’s domain, you can tell Google how often you want your bid to outrank them.
+This is called the “Target outranking share”.

 If you set your target outranking share to 50%, then Google will bid to outrank that specific competitor in 50% of the auctions.

-Maximize clicks: This automated bid strategy is just like the automated CPC bidding.
+This automated bid strategy is just like automated CPC bidding.

-Be aware that this could lead to a lower quality of clicks which could lead to lower quality conversions.
+Again, be aware that this strategy can lead to lower-quality clicks, which can lead to lower-quality conversions.

-Target return on ad spend (ROAS) is a percentage you can set so that your conversion values (something you set at the conversion tracking stage) or Google Analytics ecommerce revenue values, are taken into account.
+If so, targeting return on ad spend (ROAS) might be for you.
+ROAS is a metric that takes your conversion values (set at the conversion tracking stage) or Google Analytics eCommerce revenue values into account.

-To learn more about the pros and cons of each bid option, check out this post we wrote on the exact topic of flexible bid strategies.
+To learn more about the pros and cons of each bid option, check out our deep dive into flexible bid strategies.

-Within AdWords, you can run reports based off those metrics and see where it may make sense to increase bids or decrease bids depending on the performance.
+Within Google Ads, you can run reports based on those metrics and see where it may make sense to increase or decrease bids depending on performance.

 To see device performance, you can segment your campaigns or ad groups and see the individual device performance.

-You might find that mobile devices get you lower costing conversions, so it may make sense to set a positive bid modifier of 20% on mobile devices for that specific campaign.
+You might find, for example, that mobile devices are driving conversions at a lower cost.
+If so, it would make sense to set a 20% positive bid modifier on mobile devices for that specific campaign.

-To see day of week or time of day performance, you can go to the Dimensions tab and click View: Day.
+To see the day of the week or time of day performance, you can go to the Dimensions tab and click View: Day.

 When looking at this report, you can see if you should not advertise during certain hours of the day because the cost per conversions are too expensive.
-You might also find that Saturdays and Sundays have very low cost per conversions, so maybe you want to target those days.
+You might also find that Saturdays and Sundays have lower relative cost per conversions, so you could target those days specifically.

 To see geographic performance down to the city level, you’ll want to stay on the Dimensions tab and then View: User locations.

-You might find that the city of Dallas (as an example) is more expensive than Los Angeles when it comes to conversion costs.
-If that’s the case, then you could set a negative bid modifier of 20% for Dallas.
+You might find that the city of Dallas (for example) is more expensive than Los Angeles when it comes to conversion costs.
+If that’s the case, you could set a negative bid modifier of 20% for Dallas.

-Depending on your tab view within AdWords, you can set rules at the campaign, ad group, ad, or keyword level.
+Depending on your tab view within Google Ads, you can set rules at the campaign, ad group, ad, or keyword level.

-As an example, you can create a rule to raise bids by a certain percentage if the average cost per conversion is below a certain level and the average ad position is low too (to help you get more conversion volume).
+As an example, you can create a rule to raise bids by a certain percentage if the average cost per conversion is below a certain level.
+Another rule can raise your bid if the average ad position is low to help you increase conversions.

-To create bidding rules, you’ll want to click on the “Automate” button where you can then select which type of rule you want to create.
+To create bidding rules, just click the “Automate” button.
+From there you can select which type of rule you want to put in place.

-Using scripts allows for greater customization beyond regular AdWords rules as you can get really creative with what you want to control, like changing your bids based on weather patterns.
+Using scripts allows for greater customization beyond regular Google Ads rules, as you can get really creative with what you want to control.
+Like changing your bids based on weather patterns, for example.

-Without getting too technical (or confusing myself) you can dive deeper into the bidding scripts already available, and also see what else might interest you with AdWords scripts.
+Without getting too technical (or confusing myself) you can dive deeper into the bidding scripts already available, and also see what else might interest you with Google Ads scripts.

-A lot of people will look at an AdWords account and work towards getting more conversions for the sake of conversions.
+A lot of people will look at a Google Ads account and work towards getting more conversions for the sake of conversions.

 But that’s wrong.

-If you’re trying to generate leads or acquire users for your SaaS business, then it’s extremely important to know that not all keywords are created equal.
+Are you trying to generate leads or acquire users for your SaaS business?
+Then it’s extremely important to know that not all keywords are created equal.